jimccann-rh/ibmcli/README.md

 # ibmcli
-Run ibmcli in a container
+Run ibmclould in a container

 This runs the IBM Cloud CLI.